What Exactly is a Servo Drive?

 Servomechanisms are automated control systems used in everything from CNC machines, robotics, warehouse automation and more.
 Closed loop systems with servo drives offer more reliability and precision in motion applications than open loop systems.
 How?
 They use feedback to account for errors and system disturbances unlike open loop systems.

 In a servo system, a servo drive or servo amplifier is responsible for powering the servo motor.
 The servo drive is an incredibly important component in determining the performance of the servo system.

-Servo drives offer a wide range of advantages for automatic machining systems, including superior positioning, speed, and motion control.
+When compared to straight power amplifiers, servo drives offer a wide range of advantages for automatic machining systems, including superior positioning, speed, and motion control.
 At ADVANCED Motion Controls we offer a wide range of servo drives to choose from that are suited to your specific application.

 With this said, we understand that the choices can feel overwhelming.
 That’s why we’d like to discuss the basics of servo drives and the benefits they can offer for your application.

 For your better understanding of servo drives, let’s discuss their role in servo systems.
 All servo systems require four main components to operate: